Gianfranco Manfredi: Life and career

 Born in Senigallia, Manfredi graduated in History of Philosophy at the University of Milan with a thesis on Jean-Jacques Rousseau.

 Manfredi debuted as a singer-songwriter in 1972 with La crisi, an album filled with political and social themes.
-In 1973 he started working at the Italian Institute of History of Philosophy.
+In 1973, he started working at the Italian Institute of History of Philosophy.
 Since 1974 he was also active as a songwriter for other artists, including Mia Martini, Mina, PFM, Wess & Dori Ghezzi, Drupi, Heather Parisi, Donatello.

-Starting from the early 1980s Manfredi almost completely abandoned the music to focus on writing.
-He then published over a dozen novels and short stories, collaborated in various roles to several films, TV-series and plays, and created several comic series.
+Starting from the early 1980s, Manfredi almost completely abandoned music to focus on writing.
+He then published over a dozen novels and short stories, collaborated in various roles in several films, TV series, and plays, and created several comic series.
 He was also active as a musical critic and wrote essays on Adriano Celentano, Lucio Battisti, Enzo Jannacci and other Italian music artists.

-Manfredi lived with his wife Mirella in Italy.
+Manfredi lived with his wife, Mirella, in Italy.
 His first daughter Diana Manfredi is a film director.
 He died on 24 January 2025, at the age of 76.